 Unlock a New Dimension of Analysis: Connect Google BigQuery to Google Sheets

 You can connect BigQuery to Sheets through several different methods, from one-click apps to code-based tools.
-While Google’s Connected Sheets is a solid option for big data use cases, Coefficient is a better fit for the daily dashboarding, reporting, and analytics tasks of business users.
+While Google’s Connected Sheets is a solid option for big data use cases.